How to Delete a Text Box in Word

 Tip 1: Use Templates Carefully

 If you are working with a template that includes text boxes, keep track of which elements you delete.
-Some templates are designed with specific text boxes essential for the overall layout.
+Some templates have specific text boxes essential for the overall layout.

 Tip 2: Locking and Unlocking Text Boxes